Xilinx/ml-suite/examples/classification/README.md

 - `--imagedir`	    - Directory with image files to classify (Only applicable to batch_classify)
 - `--jsoncfg`       - Path to json file used to define seperate networks (Only applicable to multinet)

 For Multinet deployments, the different models/networks are set in the `--jsoncfg` file.
-From the Multinet example from above, take a look on how to set the arugments here [multinet.json][]
+For the Multinet example given above, see how to set the arguments here [multinet.json][]

 ## Example Output From Single Image Classification